MeirDukhan/challenges/README.md

 3. Create an Ubuntu EC2 instance in the created Security Group
 4. Output the Public IP Address of the EC2 Ubuntu instance created and
-5. SCP the tar.gz file with a deploy script to install Prometheus, Grafana & Graphite.
+5. SCP the tar.gz file to the EC2 created instance.

-Untar it on a a local directory and run ./build.sh.
+This tar.gz file contain a deploy script to install Prometheus, Grafana & Graphite.

 ### Getting Started
 ##### Dependencies and Assumptions